jgonyea/grav-plugin-podcast/README.md

 * [Problems](https://github.com/getgrav/grav-plugin-problems)
 * [Feed](https://github.com/getgrav/grav-plugin-feed)

+> While technically not required, using the [Admin](https://github.com/getgrav/grav-plugin-admin) plugin will assist in adding new content.

 ## Configuration

 Before configuring this plugin, you should copy the `user/plugins/podcast/podcast.yaml` to `user/config/plugins/podcast.yaml` and only edit that copy.